 Sport Climbing Terms

-- Hangar – The part you actually clip a quickdraw in to.
-The protruding piece of metal attached to the wall by the bolt with a nut and washer.
-Sometimes the hangar is part of the bolt – like with glue-in bolts.
+- Hanger – The part you actually clip a quickdraw in to.
+The protruding piece of metal is attached to the wall by the bolt with a nut and washer.
+Sometimes the hanger is part of the bolt – like with glue-in bolts.

 - Carabiner – A metal oval-ish shape that opens with a small gate.
 Some screw shut.
-Much stronger than you’d think.
+Much stronger than you’d think – Read What Is A Carabiner?

 - Quickdraw / Draw – Two carabiners linked by a strong, sewn sling.
 One carabiner clips to the bolt, allowing the sling to dangle freely, with the rope being clipped into the lower carabiner.